aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.revisions/revisionformat/_index.md

 ## RevisionFormat class

-represents a revision record of information about a formatting change.
+Represents a revision record of information about a formatting change.